 - Promote language literacy and extend language literacy learning opportunities beyond the classroom;

-- Enhance relationship with Angelo State University or other outside entities to promote learning opportunities for ELL students both academically and intrinsically.
+- Enhance relationship with Angelo State University or other outside entities to promote learning opportunities for EL students both academically and intrinsically.

 San Angelo Independent School District implements a Transitional Bilingual/Early Exit Program model for our elementary campuses.
 This model serves students identified as Limited English Proficient (LEP) in both English and Spanish and transfers students to English-only instruction.
 This model provides instruction in literacy and academic content areas through the medium of the student's first language, along with instruction in English, and oral and academic language development.
 The transition will not occur earlier than two years or later than five years after the student enrolls in school.

 At the secondary level, English as a Second Language (ESL) allows for individualized instruction, such as tutorials, for the progression of student achievement and comprehension.
 In addition, this program serves students identified as Limited English Proficient (LEP) by providing a part-time ESL certified teacher to provide English Language Arts instruction.
 The student remains in a mainstream instructional arrangement in the remaining content areas.

 The Language Proficiency Assessment Committee’s (LPAC) responsibilities follow a cycle throughout the year.
 The responsibilities include: Identification, Assessment and Documentation Review, Placement, Instructional Methodologies and/or Interventions, Collaboration, Annual Review, Assessment, and Parental Notification.